The HPRA Newsletter is

 You can check your

-the email address of any HPRA initiated email.
+the email of any HPRA initiated email.
 To the right of your

 name on the mailing label is the last year you paid dues or if you are

 a "LIFETIME" or "HONORARY" member.
 For email, the status in in the Subject line and/or the salutation line of the message body.

 Reunions locations are